 Footnote or endnote:

-Elizabeth and James Miller, interviewed by Laura Smail, 1985, compact disc, University Archives and Records Management Services, Madison, Wisconsin.
+Elizabeth and James Miller, interviewed by Laura Smail, 1985, OH #0316, digital audio file, University Archives and Records Management Services, Madison, Wisconsin.

 Bibliography or reference list: